Jim-Fan/prolog-fun/docs/README.md

 Contenders do not need to submit the whole completed puzzle.
 Rather, only a handful of characters are asked, such as charter 23, 11, 24, 20.
 Usually these would form a meaningful keyword of some sort such as "FISH".

-And yes that's all one would get - Unlike what we usually see in crossword puzzles in newspaper, **there is no hint whatsoever**.
-According to [puzzler.com](https://www.puzzler.com/puzzles-a-z/codeword):
+Unlike crossword puzzles we see in newspaper, **there is no hint whatsoever**.
+According to [puzzler.com](https://www.puzzler.com/puzzles-a-z/codeword), a codeword puzzle is:

 > A codeword is a completed crossword grid where each letter of the alphabet has been substituted for a number from 1-26.
 There will be at least one occurrence of each letter of the alphabet.
 Certain letters are given as starters.
 The solver must decipher the rest of the code to discover the words in the completed puzzle.

 Below I would demonstrate how Prolog could be used to solve this puzzle, interactively, step by step.
-I avoid use of technical terms such as "instantiation" and "unification" to make it easier for readers without prior knowledge with Prolog.
+I try to avoid use of Prolog jargons to make it easier for readers without prior experience with Prolog.

 # Dictionary